damcodes/programming-prose/_posts/2020-10-27-git-your-work-flow-on-with-git.md

 ### Step 3: git push

-The final step is to push your code from it's repo in your local machine to it's counterpart in Github's server.
+Finally, you must transfer your code from it's repo in your local machine to it's counterpart in Github's server.
+At this point, you're basically sending the currect picture of your code to Github to be published in their server.
 As long as you haven't [branch](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging)ed away from the master branch, you should be able to run the following code in your terminal and get the expected outcome:
 ```bash
 git push
 ```
 By default, the master branch on your computer already has an upstream to it's counterpart hosted on Github's servers because you cloned the repo from Github.
 This means simply executing **git push** will save all of our committed changes to the repo in Github's database.

 ### Conclusion
 With this post I aimed to provide a basic, introductory understanding of working with three core git commands--**git add**, **git commit**, and **git push**--through the command line.
 With this basic understanding you could also understand the basics of version control in git.
 This, however, is just the tip of the iceberg.
 Git is powerful enough to help with advanced version control (i.e. branching, merging, reseting, etc.) and with project management and collaboration.
+While it is not absolutely necessary to master git commands in order to be a competent programmer, if you take some time to improve your git skills, you'll open yourself up to a community of collaboration and in turn, become much more than just a _competent_ programmer.

 #### Learn more
 - [Learn Git- Git tutorials, workflows, and commands](https://www.atlassian.com/git)